All You Need to Know About French Watches

 LOV mostly used the Cupillard 233 and its derivatives, and later on, the next versions of this movement produced by FE.
 LOV watches were primarily made in chrome plated and gold plated cases.
 However, it’s not uncommon to find specimens in stainless steel cases.

-They’re usually in good condition – it’s hard to say why.
+They’re usually in excellent condition – it’s hard to say why.
 It could be due to the fact, that mainstream collectors have completely ignored it.
 However, while LOV was an affordable brand, they did offer excellent case and dial quality.
 Perhaps both reasons are valid.

 If you ask any watch collector about French watch manufacturers that they know, many will reply “none.”
 But at least as many will say “LIP.”
 LIP is pretty much as good as French-made watches of the 20th century get.